krovs/oscp-notes/docs/12_client-side_attacks.md

 ### Windows Library

-In Windows, create a file **config.Library-ms** and put the attack IP in the url and save it.
+In Windows, create a file **config.Library-ms**, put the attack IP in the URL, and save it.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>